lhnguyen102/llm-finance/README.md

 - [ ] **User Interface (WIP)**: An interactive platform to test the model on sentiment analysis and QnA tasks.

-The code for training based model are mostly from the repository [llama2.c](https://github.com/karpathy/llama2.c) by Andreij Karpathy.
+The code for training based model are mostly from the repository [llama2.c](https://github.com/karpathy/llama2.c) by Andrej Karpathy.
 His repository stands as a masterclass of educational content in AI development.
 Highly recommended for all learners.
 Here are some main modifications
 - Restructured the training code
 - Integrated the [8bit optimizer library](https://github.com/TimDettmers/bitsandbytes) for faster base model training
 - Made updates to deal with padding in input and output (not quite optimal yet)